Margaret Wycherly

-Margaret De Wolfe Wycherly (born Margaret De Wolfe, 26 October 1881 – 6 June 1956) was an English stage and film actress.
-She spent many years in the United States and is best remembered for her Broadway roles and Hollywood character parts.
+Margaret De Wolfe Wycherly (26 October 1881 – 6 June 1956) was an English actress.
+A prolific stage and screen performer, she spent many years in the United States and is best remembered for her Broadway roles and Hollywood character parts.
 On screen she played mother to Gary Cooper (Sergeant York) and James Cagney (White Heat).

 Early life

-Wycherly was born in London, England of her Canadian father and American mother, Dr. and Mrs. J. L. De Wolfe.
+Wycherly was born in London, England to a Canadian father and American mother, Dr. and Mrs. J. L. De Wolfe.
 She was married to writer Bayard Veiller (1869–1943) in 1901.
 They had a son, Anthony Veiller (1903–1965), who also became a writer.
 She and Veiller divorced in 1922.

 Career

 She was primarily a stage actress, appearing in one silent film.
 In 1929, she appeared in her second film, but first talkie, The Thirteenth Chair, based on the 1916 play by her husband in which she had starred.
 The film was directed by Tod Browning and was in the genre of mystery-old house melodrama.
 Twelve years later, Wycherley appeared in Sergeant York in 1941.
 She was nominated for the Academy Award for Best Supporting Actress for the role of Mother York, though perhaps her best remembered screen role was as Ma Jarrett, the mother of the psychopathic gangster Cody Jarrett, in White Heat (1949), which starred James Cagney.